emmabostian/FEM-design-systems-docs/lessons/using-addons.md

 title: "Using addons"
 section: "Documenting components with Storybook"
 order: 58
+description: Add-ons allow you to add additional capabilities to your Storybook configuration.
+Let's add an add-on for creating documentation.
 ---

 Add-ons are neat packages you can install and use with Storybook to gain additional functionality.